Another form of marketing that needs to be considered as an affiliate marketer is the Banner Ad Networks or what is called contextual advertising.

 So what is this, in simple terms, it’s a form of targeted marketing for advertisements appearing on websites or other media.

 The advertisements themselves are selected and served by automated systems based on the website content displayed to the user networks are by no means the only method available for generating web site revenue.

 Using The Banner Ad Networks Is Another Source Of Online Income For Affiliates

 Another revenue source to consider is banner ad networks.
-While the pay-out rates for banner advertising have declined since their peak in the late 90s they can still be effective if utilized properly and have more options on the creative end of things than ever before.
+While the pay-out rates for banner advertising have declined since their peak in the late 90s, they can still be useful if utilised properly and have more options on the creative end of things than ever before.